GoogleCloudPlatform/composer-local-dev/README.md

   --dags-path example_directory/dags
 ```

-## Enable the container user to access mounted files and directories
+## Enable the container user to access mounted files and directories from the host

 By default, the Composer container runs as the user `airflow` with UID 999.
 The user needs to have access the files and
 directories mounted from the host, e.g., `~/.config/gcloud/application_default_credentials.json`.
-You can let the
-container run as the current host user by adding `COMPOSER_CONTAINER_RUN_AS_HOST_USER=True` in
-`composer/<LOCAL_ENVIRONMENT_NAME>/variables.env` (**recommended**), or change the file permissions on your host (**not
-recommended** for security reasons).

 Known issues:

-- `google.auth.exceptions.DefaultCredentialsError: Your default credentials were not found`: it might be because you are running the container with the default user `airflow (999)` and the host directory `~/.config/gcloud/` is missing the execute permission for the user.
+- `google.auth.exceptions.DefaultCredentialsError: Your default credentials were not found`: it might be because you are
+  running the container with the default user `airflow (999)` and the host directory `~/.config/gcloud/` is missing the
+  execute permission for the user.
 - `[Errno 13] Permission denied: '/home/airflow/.config/gcloud/application_default_credentials.json'`: it might be
   because you are running the container with the default user `airflow (999)` and the host file
   `~/.config/gcloud/application_default_credentials.json` is missing the read permission for the user.

+On Linux or MacOS, it's recommended that you run the container as the current host user by adding
+`COMPOSER_CONTAINER_RUN_AS_HOST_USER=True` in `composer/<LOCAL_ENVIRONMENT_NAME>/variables.env`.
+But the feature is not
+available on Windows, so you might need to update the permissions of the mounted files and directories on the host to
+allow access by the user inside of the container.

 ## Start a local Airflow environment